ldez/tagliatelle/readme.md

   tagliatelle:
     # Check the struck tag name case.
     case:
-      # Use the struct field name to check the name of the struct tag.
-      # Default: false
-      use-field-name: true
       rules:
         # Any struct tag type can be used.
         # Support string case: `camel`, `pascal`, `kebab`, `snake`, `goCamel`, `goPascal`, `goKebab`, `goSnake`, `upper`, `lower`